rikatz/rikatz.github.io/content/english/post/2021-04-16-falco-network-monitoring.md

 ![Sidekick Events](/images/falcomonitoring/sidekick2.png)

 But I want to send this to a place where I can retain this, as some install of Grafana Loki.
-You can use the Grafana Cloud Freetier for this example, but do not use this in production if you have a lot of logs :) You need to generate a base64 hash of your Loki URL as below:
+You can use the Grafana Cloud Freetier for this example, but do not use this in production if you have a lot of logs :)

+After generating a user and apikey in Grafana Cloud, you can update your Falco sidekick install with the following command (thanks Thomas Labarussias for the idea!):

 ```
-echo -n "https://USER:APIKEY@logs-prod-us-central1.grafana.net" |base64 -w0
+helm upgrade falco falcosecurity/falco --namespace falco --set falcosidekick.enabled=true --set falcosidekick.webui.enabled=true --set ebpf.enabled=true --set falcosidekick.config.loki.hostport=https://USER:APIKEY@logs-prod-us-central1.grafana.net
 ```

-With this hash, add it to the field `LOKI_HOSTPORT` in the secret `falco/falcosidekick`.

-Finally, restart sidekick with `kubectl delete pods -n falco -l app.kubernetes.io/name=falcosidekick` and you should see messages like `[INFO]  : Loki - Post OK (204)` in sidekick log each time a new alert is triggered.
+Restart sidekick with `kubectl delete pods -n falco -l app.kubernetes.io/name=falcosidekick` and you should see messages like `[INFO]  : Loki - Post OK (204)` in sidekick log each time a new alert is triggered.

 With that, you may have a dashboard in Grafana Cloud as I shown you on the beginning of this article :)